amosmos/themsaid.github.io/content/_blog/2016-05-06-magic-behind-laravel-valet.md

 So yesterday [Taylor Otwell](https://twitter.com/taylorotwell) and [Adam Wathan](https://twitter.com/adamwathan) released [Laravel Valet](https://laravel.com/docs/5.2/valet), it's simply a tool that helps OS X users easily run their websites locally for development purposes, without the need to configure anything each time a new project needs to be created.

-The idea behind valet is that it configures PHP's built-in web server to always run in the background when the operating system starts, then it proxies all requests to a given domain to point to your localhost 127.0.0.1
+The idea behind valet is that it configures ~~PHP's built-in web server~~ [Caddy](https://caddyserver.com/) to always run in the background when the operating system starts, then it proxies all requests to a given domain to point to your localhost 127.0.0.1

 ## Installation

-Installing valet is very easy, you need to have [Homebrew](http://brew.sh/) installed and updated to the latest version, once confirmed install PHP 7.0 if it's not already installed, you may do this via `brew install php70`.
+Installing valet is very easy, you need to have [Homebrew](http://brew.sh/) installed and updated to the latest version.
 You'll also need to [install composer](https://getcomposer.org/doc/00-intro.md#globally).

 Now you need to run the following command: